eclipse/xtext/xtext-website/documentation/20_emf_integration.md

 ## EMF Code Generation {#emf-codegen}

 EMF also ships with a code generator that generates Java classes from your Ecore model.
-The code generators input is the so called **EMF generator model**.
-It decorates (references) the Ecore model and adds additional information for the Ecore -\> Java transformation.
+The code generators input is the so called *EMF generator model*.
+It decorates (references) the Ecore model and adds additional information for the Ecore &rarr; Java transformation.
 Xtext will automatically generate a generator model with reasonable defaults for all generated metamodels, and run the EMF code generator on them.

 The generated classes are based on the EMF runtime library, which offers a lot of infrastructure and tools to work with your models, such as persistence, reflection, referential integrity, lazy loading etc.